zheminzhou/pHierCC/README.rst

 Python version
 ==============

-HierCC is currently supported and tested on two Python versions:
+HierCC is currently supported and tested on three Python versions:

+- 3.6
 - 3.7
 - 3.8 (recommended)

+Python 3.9 is currently NOT supported, because Numba, one of the libaries that HierCC depends on, is not compatible with Python 3.9.
+This issue is expected to get resolved early 2021 according to `this thread <https://github.com/numba/numba/issues/6345>`_.

 Python libraries
 ================